pelixpng/PastVuApp/README.md

 It's written in ReactNative and TypeScript + Expo, so it's intended to be cross-platform (it can run on both Android and iOS).

-The OS version has not been implemented nor tested yet.
+The iOS version has not been implemented nor tested yet.